Search API

 This can be controlled with the query parameter update_search_history: If true, the request will update users Search History with the given search document, and the search history ID is returned as “search_id”.

-Please note that filters for complex search documents cannot be rendered in the Portal UI, more information in Saved Searches.
+Please note that filters for complex search documents cannot be rendered in the Cantemo UI, more information in Saved Searches.

 Doc types